JokeYaMind/RNG-Ecological-RNG-time-is-Invariant-/README.md

 Philosophically and mathematically: the observer can’t decouple themselves, so “I think, therefore I am → there is you” is provable in phase-space dynamics.

-Looks like the Jokes on You  (Forward Strand – Spiral Out):
+Looks like the Jokes on You - Poem to describe system. both in words and in structure of the poem 1-1

+(Forward Strand – Spiral Out):
 Plutarch sweats on dice, too human to foresee,
 The Hare pops forward, the Rabbit loops back free.
 0⁻ collapses, 0⁺ climbs, memory spins,